soapdog/nodejs-rust-sample-module/README.md

 # Find Airports Close to You Webapp
-This is a sample webapp to demonstrate the usage of [Rust](https://rust-lang.org)-based modules with [NodeJS](https://nodejs.org) webapps.
+This is a sample webapp to demonstrate the usage of [Rust 🦀](https://rust-lang.org)-based modules with [NodeJS](https://nodejs.org) webapps.

 # How the algorithm works
 There is a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file containing about 46.000 airports.
 For each record we have a lot of data, including its Latitude and Longitude.